 The intent of the planning controls in this Locality is to retain and to provide as much bushland as possible in this bushland Locality.
 This is needed to ensure that there are essential wild life corridors and preservation all types of native species including threatened and endanged species.

-Although the Landscaping Referral Response does not support the proposal the Officer only requires minor amendments.
+Although the previous Landscaping Referral Response does not support the proposal the Officer only requires minor amendments.

-Again this referral response refers to the SEPP for Affordable rental Housing.
+This referral response refers to the SEPP for Affordable rental Housing.
 As detailed above, properties in Locality C8 WLEP2000 are not included in this SEPP; therefore all references to this SEPP should be deleted.

-We do not agree that minor amendments will provide a plan consistent with the requirements consistent with the planning controls for Locality C8 WLEP2000, particularly the provision for a minimum of 50% bushland and densely planted local species in the front and side setbacks.
-We agree with the officer's comments regarding the area adjoining the driveway is not sufficient to support the landscaping required in this area.
+We do not agree that minor amendments will provide landscaping consistent with the requirements with the planning controls for Locality C8 WLEP2000, particularly the provision for a minimum of 50% bushland and densely planted local species in the front and side setbacks.

-Northern Beaches Council in consultation with the community has adopted a Local strategic Planning Statement which is incorporated in Council's document Towards 2040.
-This Statement has been supported by the Greater Sydney Commission and it priorities the preservation and enhancement of the natural environment.
+Northern Beaches Council in consultation with the community has adopted a Local Strategic Planning Statement which is incorporated in Council's document 'Towards 2040.'

+This Statement has been supported by the Greater Sydney Commission; the Statement places the preservation and enhancement of the natural environment as a top priority.